moliver28/research-handbook/content/handbook/customer-success/professional-services-engineering/education-services/devsecopswithduolab3.md

     > GitLab Duo can also provide a summary of code changes in an MR. We will return to this feature later in the course.

-1. Leave all other options as default and select **Create merge request**
+1. Leave all other options as default and select **Create merge request**.

 ## Task C. Add Code to Your MR